Mortgages

 According to CaixaBank, Spain’s housing market has lower rates of overvaluation than some other countries in Europe.
 For homebuyers, that means your home purchase in Spain is less risky than in many other EU countries such as the Netherlands, Germany, and France.

-On the other hand, interest rates are steadily increasing as of 2023, meaning that Spanish property prices are stagnating.
+On the other hand, house prices in Spain have been increasing at a faster rate than the European average (2024).
 It also helps to remember that housing prices vary from city to city.
 You will likely have to pay much more to buy property in the center of Madrid or Barcelona, for example.

 Another aspect to consider is Spain’s capital gains tax (CGT).
-Non-residents will owe 19% CGT on the profit they make from selling property in Spain.
-The CGT tax for residents ranges from 19 to 26%.
-Consequently, buying real estate in Spain as a short-term investment could be a financial mistake
+Non-residents owe 19% CGT on the profit they make from selling property in Spain.
+The CGT tax for residents ranges from 19 to 27%.
+Consequently, buying real estate in Spain as a short-term investment could be a financial mistake.

 As mentioned, you don’t need to be a resident or Spanish citizen to buy property in the country.
 However, you will need a Número de Identificación de Extranjeros (NIE) to get a Spanish mortgage.
 This is simply a tax identification number for internationals.

 Spanish mortgage lenders tend to favor residents of Spain.
-One example of this is the maximum loan-to-value (LTV) that banks will allow for buying property in Spain.
+One example of this is the maximum loan-to-value (LTV) that banks will allow for buying property.
 Residents can generally borrow up to 80% of the property’s assessed value.
 Non-residents are limited to 50–70% LTV, depending on the mortgage.

-Another difference for expats who buy property in Spain will be the amount of time you can stay in the country.
+Another difference for expats who buy property in Spain is how long you can stay in the country.
 If you are a non-EU citizen and a non-resident, you will generally only be allowed to visit Spain, and the rest of the Schengen travel area, for up to 90 days per 180-day period.
 Due to Brexit, this rule also applies to UK citizens who are not Spanish residents.

 Types of Spanish mortgages